ConnectedHumber/Air-Quality-Web/README.md

 Parameter			| Type		| Meaning
 --------------------|-----------|---------------------
 `datetime`			| date/time	| Required.
 Specifies the date and time for which readings are desired.
+For current data use the special keyword `now`.
 `reading_type`		| string	| Required.
 Specifies the type of reading desired.
 `format`            | string    | Optional.
 Specifies the format that the response will be returned in.
 Valid values: `json`, `csv`.
 Default: `json`.